eji24/pc-attachment-review-platform-/README.md

 ## Additional Notes
 - The project is subject to revision and improvement as we progress through the course and gain more knowledge about React and NodeJS.

+## Screenshots
+  ### Screenshot 1: Landing Page
+  The landing page has a welcoming banner that introduces visitors to "The PC Attachment Review Platform".
+A brief description under "About Us" highlights the platform's purpose and key features.
+Navigation options at the bottom include "Home", "Login", "Register", "Profile", "Reviews", and "Search".
+The page concludes with a footer with copyright info.

+  ### Screenshot 2:
+  These are two screenshots that show both the login and registration forms as well as a sneak peek into the user profile and review functionalities.
+In the upper area, users are provided with forms to enter their username and password for either logging in or registering a new account.
+Upon successful login, users can navigate to their profile.
+In the lower section, a review board displays examples of user reviews, each containing a rating and a comment, along with the name of the user who posted it.
+Finally, there's a 'Submit Review' form at the bottom, where users can rate a product and provide their own comments about features, etc.

 Feel free to modify this template as per your project requirements and provide more detailed information specific to your project.